intel/kvm-multios/documentation/README.md

 | windows11_sriov_seabios.xml | Windows 11 | Local Display | SR-IOV | BIOS | No (for reference only) |

 # Host Setup
-The Intel IOT platform host needs to be configured differently when using GVT-d or SR-IOV with GPU virtualization in VMs running on the host.
+The Intel IoT platform host needs to be configured differently when using GVT-d or SR-IOV with GPU virtualization in VMs running on the host.

 ## Host Setup (for VMs using GVT-d)
-Refer [here](setup_gvtd.md) for steps on setting up Intel IOT hardware platform for VMs using GVT-d for GPU device acceleration in VM.
+Refer [here](setup_gvtd.md) for steps on setting up Intel IoT hardware platform for VMs using GVT-d for GPU device acceleration in VM.

 ## Host Setup (for VMs using GPU SR-IOV)
-Refer [here](setup_sriov.md) for steps on setting up Intel IOT hardware platform for VMs using SR-IOV for GPU device acceleration in VM.
+Refer [here](setup_sriov.md) for steps on setting up Intel IoT hardware platform for VMs using SR-IOV for GPU device acceleration in VM.

 # Virtual Machine Image Creation
 This section is a guide on how to install and configure the different operating systems supported for using them as virtual machine images on the supported Intel platforms, for the supported feature set.

 ## Ubuntu/Ubuntu RT VM Image Creation
-Refer [here](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) for steps on creating Ubuntu/Ubuntu RT VM image for using GPU virtualization technologies for Intel IOT platforms.
+Refer [here](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) for steps on creating Ubuntu/Ubuntu RT VM image for using GPU virtualization technologies for Intel IoT platforms.

 ## Windows VM Image Creation
-Refer [here](windows_vm.md#automated-windows-vm-installation) for steps on creating Window VM image for using GPU virtualization technologies for Intel IOT platforms.
+Refer [here](windows_vm.md#automated-windows-vm-installation) for steps on creating Window VM image for using GPU virtualization technologies for Intel IoT platforms.

 ## Android VM Image Creation
-Refer [here](android_vm.md#android-vm-auto-installation) for steps on creating Android VM image for using GPU virtualization technologies for Intel IOT platforms.
+Refer [here](android_vm.md#android-vm-auto-installation) for steps on creating Android VM image for using GPU virtualization technologies for Intel IoT platforms.

 # VM Definition
 KVM MultiOS Portfolio release provides default VM configurations for supported guest operating system and GPU/display virtualization desired as per libvirt XML schema.